 The Spanish Grand Prix takes place in May at the Circuit de Catalunya in Montmeló which is 20km north-east of Barcelona.
 This has been home to the race since 1991 and the track has become an important winter testing venue for the Formula One teams.
 Before establishing a permanent home in Catalonia the Spanish Grand Prix had previously been held at numerous other tracks around the country including nearby Montjuic, Jarama near Madrid and the track at Jerez de la Frontera in southern Spain which remains an important winter testing circuit.
-It is likely that from 2014 Barcelona and Valencia will alternate the hosting of the race.
+It has been proposed that Barcelona and Valencia may alternate the hosting of the race in future.

 Spanish F1 Grand Prix Tickets